 - Periodontal disease: gum inflammation and damage

-- Plaque: sticky residue that can coat your pet’s teeth, which can carry bacteria and cause cavities and tooth abscess (tooth infections)
+- Plaque: sticky residue that can coat your pet’s teeth, which can carry bacteria and contribute to bad breath

 - Tartar: hardened plaque that is more difficult to remove